Severe pregnancy sickness (hyperemesis gravidarum)

 The day unit offers rapid IV rehydration in recliner chairs, which should allow you to go home the same day.
-The benefits of the day unit include:
+Treatment is offered from 8.30am to 3pm Monday to Friday and benefits include:

 - a quiet, comfortable area with recliner chairs

-- dedicated nursing staff can offer advice on how to manage your symptoms
+- advice on how to manage your symptoms from dedicated nursing staff

 - treatment can be planned in advance, so you can arrange it around other commitments